Looking for a way to create a sitemap for your website using Elementor?

-The below screenshot shows how your page would look like after adding the Sitemap widget.
+The below screenshot shows how your page would look after adding the Sitemap widget.

-Now that we have added PowerPack’s Sitemap widget to the page, we will make some customizations and styling in the Elementor editor’s content and style tab.
+Now that we have added the PowerPack Sitemap widget to the page, we will customize and style the Elementor editor’s content and style tab.

-As we can see in the screenshot above, the content tab of the Sitemap widget gives us the option to display the links on our site as per our requirements.
+As we can see in the screenshot above, the Sitemap widget’s content tab allows us to display the links on our site as per our requirements.

-First, we can choose the Type of Sitemap that we want to display on our site.
-We can choose between “Post Type” and “Taxonomy”.
-For our example here, we’ve chosen the type as “Post Type”.
+First, we can choose the Type of Sitemap we want to display on our site.
+We can choose between “Post Type” and “Taxonomy.”
+For our example, we’ve chosen the “Post Type.”

 Next, we have to choose the Source of Taxonomy.
-Since I wanted to show all my products in the Sitemap, I have chosen Source as “Products”.
+Since I wanted to show all my products on the Sitemap, I have chosen Source as “Products.”
 You can choose any source from the list.

-The next option is “Exclude Products”.
+The next option is “Exclude Products.”
 It allows you to exclude any product from the sitemap.
-Going further, you can change the Title of the section that displays the taxonomy.
-The default title was “Pages“.
-However, we have changed it to “Products” as you can see in the screenshot above.
+Going further, you can change the Title of the taxonomy section.
+The default title was “Pages.”
+However, we have changed it to “Products,” as shown in the screenshot above.

 Finally, you can order the Taxonomy in Ascending or Descending order.
 You can order the Taxonomy by Date, Title, Menu Order, or Random by using the “Order By” option of the Sitemap widget.

-Here, “Product Categories” have a hierarchy of category and subcategory, so you can use this option to display the categories in Hierarchical order.
-You can also choose the depth of the Hierarchy that you want to display in your Sitemap.
+Here, “Product Categories” have a hierarchy of categories and subcategories, so you can use this option to display the categories in Hierarchical order.
+You can also choose the depth of the hierarchy you want to display in your Sitemap.

-Some other options in the Content tab of the PowerPack Elementor’s Content tab are:
+Some other options in the Content tab of the PowerPack Elementor Content tab are:

-- Columns: You can choose to display your sitemap in any number of columns as you wish.
-In our example, we have chosen columns as “4” (as visible in the above screenshot), however, we only have 2 items to display (Products and Product Categories), so our sitemap is spread across two columns.
+- Columns: You can display your sitemap in any columns you wish.
+In our example, we chose column “4” (as shown in the above screenshot).
+However, we only have two items to display (Products and Product Categories), so our sitemap is spread across two columns.